kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 would be preempted, because I prefer to serve in a degraded mode than be completely disrupted.

-#### Preemption cost

-When a long-running AI Training job, its cost of preemption differs over time and depends on how long ago it checkpointed its state.
-I want to be able to somehow influence the preemption priority of my job based on how much would it really cost me.

-This story is treated directionally and will not be addressed in Alpha and Beta.

 ### Notes/Constraints/Caveats

 For alpha we defined a Workload Aware Preemption as a separate feature that can be disabled independently of the Gang Scheduling.
 We acknowledge that for Beta, releasing the Gang Scheduling without Workload Aware Preemption does not provide enough value for the end users.
 That's why in Beta we merge those two features and progress them together under single `GenericWorkload` feature gate.

 <!--
 What are the caveats to the proposal?